 Properly submitting an SSI claim can be difficult, and understanding the reasons behind a denial can be even harder.
 The SSA adheres to strict criteria when evaluating disabilities, and a knowledgeable attorney at our firm can help you understand how to meet those requirements.
-Reach out to our team today to learn more about effectively pursuing SSI benefits in Buckhead.
+Reach out to our advocates for the disabled today to learn more about effectively pursuing SSI benefits in Buckhead.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 We are ready to help you, and offer multiple ways to reach us.